edterbak/NodeRed_Heishamon_control/README.md

 This Node Red flow generates and controls the setpoint for the T outlet (Ta).
 This means you need to put your pump in DIRECT mode on the thermostat itself.
 From within Heishamon, TOP76, will inform you if you currently are in WAR mode or DIRECT mode. <br/>(0=WAR, 1=DIRECT)

-## Prerequisite on the Node Red install:
+## Requirements on the Node Red install:
-A - Data folder.
+A - Persistent data folder.

 B - Adjust settings.js.